moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

 Other metrics need to be employed to reduce remediation fatigue and help developers prioritize their work better.
 KEV provides a focused list of vulnerabilities that are actively exploited in the wild.
+These vulnerabilities also likely have documented exploitation techniques which attackers may reproduce.
+Many vulnerabilities marked as critical will never be exploited; KEV defines a list of ones that have been exploited and likely will be exploited again.
 Combined with existing prioritization methods, KEV helps to focus remediation efforts on the most immediate threats and reduce overall remediation workload.
 By adding KEV data to the information presented to users, we deliver these